jmcheon/jmcheon.github.io/_posts/2024-10-03-GemmeSprint.md

 # Gemma Sprint Overview

 As the final project of the Google Machine Learning Bootcamp 2024, Gemma Sprint leverages the Gemma LLM (Large Language Model).
-This is the first Gemma Sprint organized by Google for the Developers Machine Learning Bootcamp, with the primary goal of building LLM products and applications through fine-tuning the Gemma LLM model.
+This is the first Gemma Sprint organized by Google for the Developers Machine Learning Bootcamp, with the primary goal of building fine-tuning the Gemma LLM model.

 ## Challenges in Project Execution